yetanalytics/project-persephone/README.md

 `compile-profiles->validators` takes the following keyword args:

-- `:statement-ref-fns` - A map of `:get-template-fn` and `:get-statement-fn`, which take a Template and Statement ID and returns a Template and Statement, respectively.
-This is used for Statement Ref validation; if `:statement-ref-fns` is `nil`, then Statement Refs are ignored.
+- `:statement-ref-fns` - A map used for Statement Ref validation; if `nil`, then Statement Ref validation is ignored.
+See the [Statement Ref Templates](#statement-ref-templates) section for more details.
 - `:validate-profile?` - Validates the profiles against the xAPI Profile spec and checks for Profile and Template ID clashes.
 Default `true`.
 - `:selected-profiles` - Which Profiles in the collection should be compiled.
 - `:selected-patterns` - Which Patterns in the Profiles should be compiled.
 Useful for selecting only one Pattern to match against.